nithinkashyapp/nithinkashyapp/README.md

 # 💫 About Me:
-Hey there, I am Nithin, an passionate developer.
+Hey there, I am Nithin, a developer.
 I am working on my tech stack, learning new programming languages.
 To contact you the socials mentioned below.<br>
 If I don't know something or make a mistake, please help me out.